A time-domain preconditioner for the Helmholtz equation: Method

 \subsection{Choice of the semi-discrete system and the parameters $\omega$ and $\Delta t$}

 We now look for a second order system of ODE's of the form (\ref{eq:general_semi-discrete_equation}), and a parameter $\omega$ such that the time-harmonic solutions to (\ref{eq:general_semi-discrete_equation}) satisfy $H U = F$.
 Recall that $\omega$ is the computational frequency parameter, that is chosen in the construction of the algorithm, and not the physical frequency used in the underlying Helmholtz equation.
-We will also discuss the choice of time integrator ($I_{\rm acd}$ or $I_{\rm abd}$) and the choice of the parameter $\Delta t$.
-The requirements are that an explicit and stable scheme is obtained.
+We assume the time-integrator $I_{\rm acd}$ is used and will discuss the choice of the parameter $\Delta t$ as well.
+An explicit and stable scheme is obtained when